 Merck employees around the world are actively engaged in their communities.
 The opportunity to do so benefits employees, their communities and Merck.
 For this reason, Merck offers a number of programs through which employees can contribute to the communities in which they work and live.
 For more information, click here.

-Partnership for Giving: The Merck Company Foundation matches U.S., including Puerto Rico, employee and retiree contributions, up to $30,000 per donor per year, to eligible U.S. nonprofit organizations.
+Partnership for Giving: In 2012, the Merck Foundation matched U.S., (including Puerto Rico) employee and retiree contributions, up to $30,000 per donor, to eligible U.S. nonprofit organizations.
 The $30,000 per year will remain the same for employees).
-Our support for employee contributions to worthy causes not only assists thousands of organizations but also expresses our engagement and support of our communities.
+Our support for employee contributions to worthy causes not only assists thousands of organizations, but also expresses our engagement and support of our communities.

 Employee Volunteering: Our Global Employee Volunteerism Policy is designed to expand our culture of volunteerism and to encourage employees worldwide to volunteer.
-Merck considers active employee volunteering as a way to engage with individuals and groups in our communities and hopes to expand opportunities for employee involvement in local communities around the world.
+Merck considers active employee volunteering as a way to engage with individuals and groups in our communities and is expanding opportunities for employee involvement in local communities around the world.
 Learn more.

 We also conduct quarterly internal business briefings via live webcasts, which are then archived.
 In addition, Merck’s CEO and Executive Committee members meet regularly with smaller groups of employees for informal breakfast and town hall discussions.